gavinzzx/CatPO/README.md

 ```

 ## Acknowledgement
 This repo is based on [SeVa](https://github.com/Kevinz-code/SeVa) and [RLHF-V](https://github.com/RLHF-V/RLHF-V).
-We thank their efforts in building their codebase.
+We thank them for their efforts in building their codebase.